-TITLE OF COURSE: Advanced Acoustic Composition (International) LEVEL: H CREDIT VALUE: 15 CONTACT TUTOR: Dr Laura Hamer TUTOR'S EMAIL: hamerl@hope.ac.uk SYNOPSIS: This course provides an advanced perspective of the practicalities and practice of composition in the 21st century and the eclectic resources contemporary composers utilise.
+Full Year Music (taught across Semesters One and Two) TITLE OF COURSE: Extended Creative Acoustic Composition (MUSI032) LEVEL: I CREDIT VALUE: 30 (Semester 1 and 2 combined) CONTACT TUTOR: Dr lan Percy TUTOR'S EMAIL: percyi@hope.ac.uk SYNOPSIS: This year-long course looks at the practicalities and practice of composition in the 21st century.
 The course is taught through a series of lectures, seminars, group discussions, tutorials and performance workshops.
 Professional musicians from the Royal Liverpool Philharmonic Orchestra will perform the compositions you produce on this course in a series of workshop performances.
-For more information on this course, please contact the course tutor Dr Laura Hamer at hamerl@hope.ac.uk ASSESSMENT: Students are required to complete a composition portfolio of two assignments.
-Compose an original work for violin, bass clarinet and percussion and compose an original work for string quartet (2 violins, viola and violoncello).
-The portfolio of scored compositions should be a minimum of 6 minutes and a maximum of 10 minutes in total duration.
-TITLE OF COURSE: Advanced Ensemble Performance LEVEL: H CREDIT VALUE: 15 CONTACT TUTOR: Dr Laura Hamer TUTOR'S EMAIL: hamerl@hope.ac.uk SYNOPSIS: This class focuses on vocal and instrumental ensemble music from the sixteenth to the twenty-first centuries.
+For more information on this course, please contact the course tutor Dr lan Percy at percyi@hope.ac.uk ASSESSMENT: Students are required to compose an original duet for Bb clarinet and piano compose an original trio for Bb clarinet, piano and violoncello.
+Compose an original work for string quartet (2 violins, viola and violoncello) and compose an original work for voices (SATB).
+The portfolio of scored compositions should be a minimum of 12 minutes and a maximum of 18 minutes in total duration.
+TITLE OF COURSE: Extended Ensemble Performance (MUSI033) LEVEL: I LEVEL: I CREDIT VALUE: 30 (Semester 1 and 2 combined) CONTACT TUTOR: Prof Tassilo Erhardt TUTOR'S EMAIL: erhardt@hope.ac.uk SYNOPSIS: This class focuses on vocal and instrumental ensemble music from the sixteenth to the twenty-first centuries.
 Ensemble music is loosely defined as one-to-a-part repertoires for two to eight performers on any combination of voices and/or instruments.
 These repertoires remain central to the western tradition of music making.
 Such composers as Monteverdi, Mozart and Schumann have contributed to this particular tradition in such genres as the madrigal, the string quartet and the Lied.
 For these reasons, a familiarity with these repertoires from the historical-theoretical as well as the performative practical standpoint is crucial to the student's development as a well-rounded musician - whether as a practitioner or as a teacher.
 This class gives the student the opportunity to form his or her own ensemble, select a programme and experience all the challenges of making music together with other people to professional standards.
 He or she will develop the following skills: physical dexterity and control, powers of interpretation, artistic and expressive skills, presentation skills and the ability to select a programme of music suitable to the performance context, displaying stylistic awareness and versatility as appropriate.
 He or she will also develop feedback skills essential to performers and teachers.
-ASSESSMENT: Students are required to complete an exam (Ensemble recital) lasting 15 minutes.
+ASSESSMENT: Students will sit one exam (Ensemble recital) lasting 20 minutes.